Improved Robustness and Hyperparameter Selection in the Dense Associative Memory: Modification and Consistency with Original

 \section{Modification and Consistency with Original}

-Our modifications attempt to rectify the floating point issues by applying a scaling factor to the similarity scores \textit{before} applying the exponentiation of the interaction function.
-We may then scale the intermediate value down to avoid floating point inaccuracies or errors after exponentiation.
-To justify our modifications we must show that the scaling factor has no effect on the behavior of the modern Hopfield network in both learning and updates.
-For the update rule, we will show the sign of the argument to the hardlimiting function in Equation \ref{Eqn:ModernHopfieldUpdateOriginal} is not affected as we introduce the scaling factor, and move it within the interaction function.
-For learning, we will make a similar argument about using the scaling factor to shift the argument to the \(\tanh\) function to a region with reasonable gradient.
+Our modifications attempt to rectify the floating point issues by scaling the similarity scores \textit{before} applying the exponentiation of the interaction function.
+To justify our modifications we must show that the scaling has no effect on the properties of the Dense Associative Memory in both learning and updating.
+For the update rule, we will show the sign of the argument to the hardlimiting function in Equation \ref{Eqn:ModernHopfieldUpdateOriginal} is not affected as we introduce a scaling factor and move it within the interaction function.
+For learning, we will make a similar argument using Equation \ref{Eqn:ModernHopfieldLearningOriginal}.